 Can you scuba-dive in the Galapagos if you aren’t certified?

 It is mandatory for our guests to hold an Open Water Scuba-Diving Certification from a reputable organization such as PADI, NAUI and CMAS.

-A Medical Certificate if declaring any medical condition, and/or guests over 60 years old who have not been diving for the last 8 months.
+A medical certificate is also required if declaring any medical condition, and/or for guests over 60 years old who have not been diving for the last 8 months.

 How to get a PADI Certification in the Galapagos Islands